 Simple English definitions for legal terms

-Read a random definition: baron
+Read a random definition: real covenant

 Conventionalism is a way of thinking about the law.
 It means that people should follow the rules that have been established by their community, even if they don't agree with them.
 This is called the positive part of conventionalism.
 It also means that there is no law unless people agree on what the law is.
 This is called the negative part of conventionalism.
 So, if people can't agree on what the law is, then there is no law about that issue.